 Tidal shore or shore.
-Land contiguous to a tidal body of water between the mean low water level and the
+Land contiguous to a tidal body of water between the mean low water level and the mean high water level.

 Tidal wetlands.
 Vegetated and nonvegetated wetlands, as defined in section 62.1-13.2 28.2-1300 of the